RfidResearchGroup/proxmark3/doc/jooki_notes.md

 `hf jooki clone -b A5wlbrkq6QoKh9w1

 Note: Jooki doesn't like more than one NDEF record, so make sure you just have one.
-Check with `hf mfu ndef`
+Check with `hf mfu ndefread`

 ### List of known figurine types
 `Value`|`Figurine Type`|